Helping Parents & Local Communities

 Teens may begin experimenting with alcohol simply because they want to know what it feels like.
 Curiosity and experimentation is a normal part of teenage behaviour and having discussion about the dangers of alcohol can help to diminish its attractiveness.

-Does your teen know what your attitude towards underage drinking is?
+Does your teen know what your attitude towards drinking, cannabis and vaping is?
 Do they know what you expect of their behaviour and what they in turn can expect of you as their parent?
 Are they clear on what the consequence of any misbehaviour is?

-Developing and communicating clear alcohol focussed family expectations with your teen is a good way to ensure that they know exactly how you feel about underage drinking without any hinting or assuming.
+Developing and communicating clear family expectations with your teen is a good way to ensure that they know exactly how you feel about alcohol, cannabis and vaping – without any hinting or assuming.

 As a parent it is important to have open lines of communication with your child.
 Having high quality conversations with your teen not only strengthens family relationships but makes it easier for them to come to you in times of trouble.
-As your teen matures and is exposed to new and exciting experiences it is only natural for them to become curious about alcohol and alcohol specific discussion are important.
+As your teen matures and is exposed to new and exciting experiences it is only natural for them to become curious about alcohol, vaping and cannabis and specific discussion around each of these substances are important.

 Avoid yes or no responses.
 For example try saying “If your friends wanted to drink how would you handle that?” instead of “do any of your friend drink?”.